General Rules of Flag Football

 When setting up a flag football field, you'll need to incorporate several essential markings to guarantee a safe and organized game.
 The first step is to define the playing area with clear boundary lines, including sidelines, goal lines, and end zones.
 These markings will help prevent boundary disputes and make sure players know exactly where they are on the field.
 Additionally, you'll need to mark the center of the field, the 5-yard lines, and the 10-yard lines.
 Make sure to use high-visibility paint or tape that can withstand heavy use and turf maintenance.
 It's also important to mark the flag zones, where players will remove flags during gameplay.
 Proper field markings will not only improve game flow but also reduce confusion and disagreements among players.
 By investing time in setting up a well-marked field, you'll create a fun and fair environment for all players.

-Also Read General Rules of Molkky Sport
+Also Read General Rules of Tetherball

 Game Balls